The DLMS communication survival kit

 Here is an example of the HDLC-layer parameters as set in the EZReader application:

-EZReader parameters, One byte addressing
+EZReader parameters, One byte

-The Physical address (lower address) is not specified because the meter uses one byte addressing.
+always available).
+The Physical address (lower address) is not specified because the meter uses one byte addressing. |

 In EZReader when we click ''Connect'', the library routine HDLCConnect sends a SNRM-frame to the server.
 The server responds with an UA-frame.
 The next picture shows the resulting frame exchange.
 The green frame is the SNRM-frame and the red is the UA-frame: